 The FNII Development Board is comprised of First Nations leaders from across Canada that have stepped forward to provide input and guidance through FNII’s development phase.
-The role of the Development Board is to provide input and guidance on policy questions related to how FNII will be established and what it will do.
 The Development Board has established six principles to guide FNII’s design:

 - FNII’s design will continue to be directed and controlled by First Nations